-Please note: It is recommended that this section be completed for LTIs.
+Please note: It is recommended that this section be completed for LTIs, but it may also be relevant for MTIs

 Indicate from the list the period that the injured worker has, or is expected to have, at the time the report is due for submission, a significant change to their normal duties upon their return to work.
 This includes where the injured worker has a gradual return to their normal duties or returns to work to perform a different role.
 For example, the injured worker returns to work to perform administration duties where their usual duties involve intensive labour or operation of mobile plant.
 This may also include workers sent to unscheduled training due to their incapacity to perform normal duties.